hexaxsoftwares/houx.js/README.md

 When building with pixel, there must be an entry point for your app build.
 This is a fundamental concept.

 The ***Pixel.initBuild*** component is used to create an initial entry point widget, other child widgets can be passed here as components, pages or building blocks to the webpage.

+You can then use the Pixel in built routing framework to create a navigation through pages.

 The initBuild method is passed a widget as its first Parameter.
 This is an initial entrypoint of the app, we will learn how to use other widgets as child widgets.